Timeline

 Built-in accessibility features

-The accessible name of an icon can be set by passing an aria-label
+- The accessible name of an icon can be set by passing an

 Implementation requirements

-It is not yet possible to use a list for the timeline, only non-semantic <div>
+- It is not yet possible to use a list for the

-Provide an appropriate text alternative for each icon by applying an aria-label
+elements - Provide an appropriate text alternative for each icon by applying an

 :